Cold fusion: Response and fallout

 Cold fusion supporters continued to argue that the evidence for excess heat was strong, and in September 1990 the National Cold Fusion Institute listed 92 groups of researchers from 10 countries that had reported corroborating evidence of excess heat, but they refused to provide any evidence of their own arguing that it could endanger their patents.
 However, no further DOE nor NSF funding resulted from the panel's recommendation.
-By this point, however, academic consensus had moved decidedly toward labeling cold fusion as a kind of "pathological science".
+By this point, academic consensus had moved decidedly toward labeling cold fusion as a kind of "pathological science".

 In March 1990, Michael H. Salamon, a physicist from the University of Utah, and nine co-authors reported negative results.
 University faculty were then "stunned" when a lawyer representing Pons and Fleischmann demanded the Salamon paper be retracted under threat of a lawsuit.
 The lawyer later apologized; Fleischmann defended the threat as a legitimate reaction to alleged bias displayed by cold-fusion critics.

 In early May 1990, one of the two A&M researchers, Kevin Wolf, acknowledged the possibility of spiking, but said that the most likely explanation was tritium contamination in the palladium electrodes or simply contamination due to sloppy work.
 In June 1990 an article in Science by science writer Gary Taubes destroyed the public credibility of the A&M tritium results when it accused its group leader John Bockris and one of his graduate students of spiking the cells with tritium.
 In October 1990 Wolf finally said that the results were explained by tritium contamination in the rods.
 An A&M cold fusion review panel found that the tritium evidence was not convincing and that, while they couldn't rule out spiking, contamination and measurements problems were more likely explanations, and Bockris never got support from his faculty to resume his research.

 On 30 June 1991, the National Cold Fusion Institute closed after it ran out of funds; it found no excess heat, and its reports of tritium production were met with indifference.

 On 1 January 1991, Pons left the University of Utah and went to Europe.
-In 1992, Pons and Fleischmann resumed research with Toyota Motor Corporation's IMRA lab in France.
+In 1992, Pons and Fleischmann resumed research with Toyota's IMRA lab in France.
 Fleischmann left for England in 1995, and the contract with Pons was not renewed in 1998 after spending $40 million with no tangible results.
 The IMRA laboratory stopped cold fusion research in 1998 after spending £12 million.
 Pons has made no public declarations since, and only Fleischmann continued giving talks and publishing papers.